when pictures fail me…

 Hell’s Kitchen and Couture Dreams, about my art student days in the early 1970s, is shaping up as a time capsule with words, visuals, and maybe even some music.
 I am work-shopping it now, with intentions of publishing it one way or another in the next year.
 The memoir-scrapbook is also my valentine to New York City, when it was bruised, tender, yet tough.
 Get updates HERE!

-Meanwhile, I write and interview on a regular basis for YogaCityNYC.
-This is a job that allows me to access incredible people who are tops in their fields regarding holistic health in all its forms.
-I also get to view and write on cultural exhibits around NYC that reflect a myriad of creative and spiritual modalities.
+For the last seven years, I wrote and interviewed on a regular basis for YogaCityNYC.
+Due to the ever-rising waters of our celebrity-driven culture (and the advertising dollars that follow), this labor of love created for serious topics related to yoga philosophy has come to an end (May 2017).
+It was a job that allowed me to access incredible people who are tops in their fields regarding holistic health in all its forms.
+I also got to view and write on cultural exhibits around NYC that reflect a myriad of creative and spiritual modalities.
 A list of articles is to the left of this page.

 I’ve also discovered that I like documenting people’s stories.
 Their ways of expressing themselves regarding personal passions and missions, thoughts and feelings, resonate with me, and I want to help capture those things “for the record.”
 If you have something you need to share, let me help.
 Meanwhile, keep checking back here.
 I have some things to share of my own!